comychitz/uBar/README.md

 It is planned that both iOS and Android applications be built.
 From the app users will be able to make drink orders based on custom input or choose a recipe based on the current inventory.

 ###µBar Device
 The µBar device can be broken down into four main componenets: the main computing board (Linux-based embedded computer), the I/O board (valve & motor controllers), the chassis/hardware, and the touchscreen input device.
+Most of the work for this project will be building the µBar device itself.